simply-logical/sphinx-prolog/README.md

 For example, for an exercise with `ex:my_exercise` id, the content file should be named `my_exercise.md`.
-If both the exercise content file exist and the directive is explicitly filled with content, the latter takes precedent.
+If both the exercise content file exist and the directive is explicitly filled with content, the latter takes precedence.
 Solutions behave in the same way -- their content is sourced from the **linked exercise file** or is provided directly within the directive.